davidgundry/MathsForCS/_course/index.md

 This course is 100% assessed by coursework.
 The assessment will be released `at some point`, and you will have until **Monday January 11 2021** to return your completed assessment.
 The assessment will present you with a number of problems that you have to solve.
 Many of the problems will require you to use a programming language.
 Throughout the course we will be using Python, and it is recommend you use that.

-### Python
+### Coding

-You will apply your mathematical knowledge to problems requiring programming in the [Python programming language](https://www.python.org/).
+You will apply your mathematical knowledge to problems requiring programming in the Java programming language.
 You will be taking the `Introduction to Programming` module alongside this one.
-That module will focus on teaching you how to use Python.
+That module will focus on teaching you how to use Java.
 In this module, you will have a chance to apply what you are learning.

-For more about how to use Python in this course, see the [Python](../python) section.
+For more about how to use Java in this course, see the [Coding](../coding) section.

+Some of the content is also available for Python.

 <a class="btn btn-primary btn-lg" href="../number-systems" role="button">Let's get started!</a>